 Like the business card, personal shoppers receive 80,000 Ascent Premium points after applying, paying a $1,200 annual fee and spending $1,500 on purchases within the first three months: also earning up to three Qantas Points per $1 spent via the Ascent Premium scheme, while business cardholders can earn up to two points per dollar spent.

-2. Qantas AMEX Ultimate, AMEX Qantas Business Rewards, NAB Qantas Rewards Signature
+2. AMEX Qantas Business Rewards, NAB Qantas Rewards Signature

-Business owners could instead aim for the AMEX Qantas Business Rewards card: applying by March 29 2018, spending at least $3,000 on purchases within two months of card approval and paying an annual fee of $450 to earn the same bonus, while also collecting up to 1.25 Qantas Points per dollar spent on everyday business buys.
+Business owners could aim for the AMEX Qantas Business Rewards card: applying by July 2 2018, spending at least $3,000 on purchases within two months of card approval and paying an annual fee of $450 to earn the same bonus, while also collecting up to 1.25 Qantas Points per dollar spent on everyday business buys.

 Over at NAB, you'd need to apply by June 17 2018, pay a $395 annual fee and spend $4,000 on everyday purchases within 60 days of account opening.
 An identical offer is also available on the bank's Qantas Business Signature Card for business owners, except for the annual fee which is lower at $295 on the business card.